 "The government is committed to ensuring that Fannie Mae and Freddie Mac have sufficient capital to perform under any guarantees issued now or in the future and the ability to meet any of their debt obligations," the plan said, recommending that the firms reduce their portfolios by at least 10 percent each year as they wind down.

-Through Freddie, Fannie, Ginnie Mae and federal housing programs, the government currently supports 97 percent of mortgage securities issued each year.
-The two entities own or guarantee nearly three quarters of existing U.S. mortgages, or $6 trillion in debt, which policy experts and stakeholders agree can’t be indefinitely sustained.
-Together, they've cost the government $150 billion since the takeover.
+Through Freddie, Fannie, Ginnie Mae and Federal housing programs, the government currently supports 97 percent of mortgage securities that are issued each year.
+The two entities own or guarantee nearly three quarters of that amount, or $6 trillion in debt, which policy experts and stakeholders agree can’t be indefinitely sustained.
+Together, they've cost the government over $150 billion since the takeover.

 The Treasury report recommended ending the advantage that Fannie and Freddie enjoy in the mortgage market by requiring them, over several years, to raise the fees they charge for guaranteeing mortgages to the same level that they would charge if they met capital standards applied to private banks.
-The report called for Congress to lower the limits on the size of home mortgages that Fannie and Freddie guarantee and recommended gradually increasing required down payments to 10 percent of the loan.
-There's currently no hard-and-fast minimum down payment, but 3 percent isn't uncommon for newly guaranteed Fannie and Freddie mortgages.
+The report called for Congress to reduce the limits on home mortgages that Fannie and Freddie guarantee and recommended gradually increasing required down payments to 10 percent of the loan.

 - Limit government involvement to FHA programs aimed at low-income homeowners.